aRav3n/memory-game/README.md

 ## Description

 This is a memory card game using the Scryfall API for the backend and Vite and React to build the frontend.

+## Installation Instructions

+1. Clone or fork this repo
+2. cd into the project root directory (where the README.md file is located)
+3. Run the following in your terminal
+    - ``` bash
+      npm init -y
+      npm install react react-dom uuid
+      npm install @types/react @types/react-dom @vitejs/plugin-react --save-dev
+      npm install eslint eslint-config-prettier eslint-plugin-react --save-dev
+      npm install eslint-plugin-react-hooks eslint-plugin-react-refresh vite --save-dev
+      ```
+1. `npm run dev`
+   - `^` + `c` will end the process
+1. Navigate to the url displayed in the terminal: `➜  Local:   http://localhost:5173/`

 ## Usage and Screenshots